darrylcousins/cousinsd.net/src/sources/md/boxes.md

 ### Remuneration

-My timekeeping over that last couple of years has been sparse and I can only give a rough estimate of the time spent coding the BoxesApp of well over 1000 hours (using the command line utility `last` and making some fair assumptions).
+My timekeeping over that last couple of years has been sparse and I can only give a rough estimate of the time spent coding the BoxesApp to be well over 1000 hours (by using the command line utility `last` and making some fair assumptions).
 My server costs me NZD$40 per month and I have recently invoiced Streamside for 12 months at NZD$75 per month.
 I'm a lousy capitalist.
-However, if there were 10 store owners using the app, or 100?
+However, what if there were 10 store owners using the app, or 100?
 But I do not want to be the person taking the app to that level.
 As indicated above I've sworn that I have had enough of coding for this life and my "wants" are minimal.